lipemat/wp-unit/README.md

 ### Bootstrap WP on existing database

-Using the bootstrap-no-install.php allows you to test against your current data in the database.
+Using the bootstrap-no-install.php allows you to test it against your current data in the database.
 Out of the box it supports MySQL transactions to allow tests to set and use data without actually storing it in the database.

-1. Update your wp-tests-config.php file to point to database you want to use.
+1. Update your wp-tests-config.php file to point to a database you want to use.
 2. Change your bootstrap.php to use the bootstrap-no-install.php file like so;
 ```php
 <?php